jake-knerr/chess/README.md

 - **Utilities are rules that use a single class selector and can be applied to any content in the document.**
 - **Prefer to define utilities by adding two underscores (`__`) as a prefix to a nounal identifier for a single class selector.**

 > Why use utilities?
 They are a useful technique to avoid repeating the same styles over and over.
-Also, they can be useful to make small changes to a component without having to create a modifier.
+Also, they can be useful to make small changes to a component without having to create a composite.

 ```css
 .__no-sel {